andrewmcguigan1/EGM_3344_final_proj/README.md

 In aerodynamic design and analysis, it is common to model a relationship such as lift coefficient
 $C_L$ versus angle of attack $\alpha$ using data from experiments or simulations.
 A simple linear model can be useful, but real data often shows curvature and nonlinearity.
-Polynomial regression is an easy way to increase model flexibility, but (unfortunately for everyone involved) higher-degree polynomials can become **numerically unstable**.
+Polynomial regression is an easy way to increase model flexibility, but higher-degree polynomials can become **numerically unstable**.

 This project uses a small dataset of $(\alpha, C_L)$ measurements for NACA 24xx airfoils and explores: